Justin Tuck

 Justin Lee Tuck (born March 29, 1983) is an American former professional football player who was a defensive end in the National Football League (NFL).
-He played college football at Notre Dame, and was drafted by the New York Giants in the third round of the 2005 NFL Draft, winning two Super Bowl titles with the team, both against the New England Patriots.
+He played college football at Notre Dame, and was selected by the New York Giants in the third round of the 2005 NFL draft, winning two Super Bowl titles with the team.
 He also played for the Oakland Raiders.
-Tuck graduated from the University of Pennsylvania's Wharton School of Business with an MBA in 2018.
-He is now an employee of Goldman Sachs.
+Tuck graduated from the University of Pennsylvania's Wharton School of Business with an MBA in 2018, and was employed by Goldman Sachs.

-High school career
+Early life

 Tuck played high school football in Alabama at Central Coosa County.
 Growing up, Tuck's favorite sport was basketball.
 Although he began playing football in the seventh grade, Justin only began to take it seriously in his freshman year of high school where he originally started out as a quarterback before changing positions to tight end and defensive end.
 His accolades include earning Alabama Class 4A Player of the Year as a senior in 2000, as well as lettering in football at both linebacker and tight end.
 For his career at Central-Coosa, Tuck recorded 492 tackles with 37 sacks, 26 forced fumbles, and 17 fumble recoveries.
 As a tight end, Tuck had 115 catches for 2,106 yards and 17 touchdowns.
 Subsequently, Tuck also won two state championships as a member of the high school basketball team.